 - Extreme lethargy

 - If your cat is conscious, try to get her to drink some cold water.
-You can use a syringe if possible.
+You can use a syringe if possible, or squeeze water from a wet cloth around her mouth.

-- Never use ice packs or immerse your cat in ice cold water to reduce body temperature, as this can cause shock.
+- Never use ice packs or immerse your cat in ice cold water to reduce body temperature.
+The sudden drop in temperature can cause your cat to go into shock.